pudo/dataset/docs/freezefile.rst

     datafreeze Freezefile.yaml

 Freeze files can be either written in JSON or in YAML.
+The database URI indicated in the Freezefile can also be overridden via the command line:

+    datafreeze --db sqlite:///foo.db Freezefile.yaml

 Example Freezefile.yaml